Sustainability

 The Human Dimension

-But sustainability also fundamentally depends on people.
 Long-term AI systems require continuity of expertise and institutional memory.

-Preventing Institutional Amnesia
+Preventing Institutional Amnesia:

-• Pairing junior and senior engineers
+• Knowledge transfer processes: Onboarding programs, knowledge-sharing sessions, pairing junior and senior engineers

 When turnover happens—and it always does—the system survives intact because knowledge has been institutionalized, not hoarded.